Michael Lowenstern: Advertising career

 In the late 1990s, Lowenstern began working at large advertising agencies in New York City "as a way to supplement his habit of eating and paying rent."
 Once retired from orchestra work, he began work full time at MRM/McCann digital agency.
 In 2008, Lowenstern moved to R/GA to found that agency's Digital Advertising group.
 It was at R/GA that Lowenstern won several industry awards, including two Cannes Lions, OneShow pencils for his work on Barack Obama's presidential campaign, and several Webby Awards.
 In 2017, Lowenstern was hired by Amazon to lead creative strategy and development for their automotive advertising Brand Innovation Lab.

 Personal life

-Michael is married to clarinetist Katherine Cooke, and together they have one daughter, Ariel (born August, 1999).
+Michael is married to clarinetist Katherine Cooke, and together they have one daughter, Ariel Lowenstern (born August, 1999).
 He is a certificated pilot, and enjoys flying his small 4-seater 1972 Piper Arrow, which he calls a "Toyota with wings."